core-wg/oscore/draft-ietf-core-object-security.md

 After boot, a node MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates.
 However, establishing a fresh security context may have a non-negligible cost in terms of e.g. power consumption.

-If a persistently stored security context is to be used after reboot, then the node MUST NOT reuse a previous Sequence Number and MUST NOT accept previously accepted messages.
+If a partly persistently stored security context is to be used after reboot, then the node MUST NOT reuse a previous Sequence Number and MUST NOT accept previously accepted messages.
 Some ways to achieve this is described below:

 ### Sequence Number